why the economy must grow

 • because we pay interest on the money we borrow.

-Because it is easier to make money
+Because it is easier to make money in a growing economy

 Many people, particularly business people and people in governments, want the economy to grow continually because it’s easier for people to make money in an economy that is growing in size, because a growing economy means an ever-increasing supply of money and an ever-increasing opportunity to get some of that money and the products and resources that it represents.